apache/mxnet/example/fcn-xs/README.md

 ## Tips
 * This is the whole image size training, that is to say, we do not need resize/crop the image to the same size, so the batch_size during training is set to 1.
-* The fcn-xs model is based on vgg16 model, with some crop, deconv, element-sum layer added, so the model is quite big, moreover, the example is using whole image size training, if the input image is large(such as 700*500), then it may consume lots of memory, so I suggest you using the GPU with 12G memory.
+* The fcn-xs model is based on vgg16 model, with some crop, deconv, element-sum layer added, so the model is quite big, moreover, the example is using whole image size training, if the input image is large(such as 700*500), then it may consume lots of memories, so I suggest you using the GPU with 12G memory.
 * If you don't have GPU with 12G memory, maybe you should change the ```cut_off_size``` to a small value when you construct your FileIter, like this:
 ```python
 train_dataiter = FileIter(